Palio is held each summer on 2 July and 16 August.

 The Palio dates back to the 17th century and is traditionally held on two dates - 2 July and 16 August - with the colourful spectacle attracting tens of thousands of spectators.

-The event sees riders and horses race three laps around Piazza del Campo, Siena’s central mediaeval square, in a fiercely-contested competition between 10 of the city's 17 rival contrade or neighbourhoods.
+The event sees riders and horses race three laps around the central Piazza del Campo, in a fiercely-contested competition between 10 of the city's 17 rival contrade or neighbourhoods.

 In recent years the Palio has been the subject of protest from animal rights activists who claim that horses endure suffering during the event.

-The race begins in the early evening of Saturday and will be broadcast live on Italian television network La7 from 17.30.
+The race on Wednesday evening will be screened on Italian television network La7, with live coverage from 16.45.

 Cover photo: Migel / Shutterstock.com

 View on Map

 Siena hosts Palio horse race on 16 August